anseljh/obsidian-vectorize/README.md

 ## Troubleshooting

-### "Error connecting to Milvus"
+### "Error connecting to Chroma"
-- Check that Milvus is running: `docker ps` (if using Docker)
+- Check that Chroma is running: `docker ps` (if using Docker)
-- Verify the address in settings matches your Milvus instance
+- Verify the URL in settings matches your Chroma instance (default: http://localhost:8000)
+- Test connection using the "Test Connection" button in settings

 ### "Failed to generate embedding"
 - Check that Ollama is running: `ollama list`